cbcoursera1/RepData_PeerAssessment1/PA1_template.md

 ## This was a tough one
 ```

-Let's do the same analysis we did in #1 above, but against our clean dataset.
+Let's do the same analysis we did in #1 above, but against our adjusted dataset.

 ```r